MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 		./install.sh –a –y -p /usr/lib64/MRO-for-MRS-8.0.0/R-3.2.2
 		popd

-This installs Microsoft R Services with the standard options (including loading the rpart and lattice packages by default when RevoScaleR is loaded).
+This installs Microsoft R Server with the standard options (including loading the rpart and lattice packages by default when RevoScaleR is loaded).

 ### Distributed Installation